 I am an artist, scholar, and activist.
 My passions include performing, choreographing, and composing Unangax̂ dance, especially with Tanam Anĝii Collective.
-Tanam Anĝii Collective is an Unangax̂ performing arts group made up of Anchorage-based Unangax̂ artists.
+Tanam Anĝii Collective is an Unangax̂ performance art group made up of Anchorage-based Unangax̂ artists.
 I spend my summers practicing the subsistence processes and Protocols I learned from my dad, my first formative theorist, throughout Alaska and spend my winters enjoying the fruits of our summer harvest.

 My dissertation titled, "Unangam Qaqamiiĝuu [Unangax̂ Subsistence] Cosmologies: Protocols of Sustainability, or Ways of Being Unangax̂," connects environmental justice, Indigenous food sovereignty, and climate change research from a hyper-local Unangax̂ context with, by, and for Unangax̂ and Arctic Indigenous communities.
 My work intersects fields of Native American and Indigenous studies building from my participation in transmissions of oral histories and cultural knowledges while braiding together my interdisciplinary research experiences in critical race theory, Native literature, and performance.
 Upholding kinship accountabilities, my work seeks to foster sustainable futures that center reciprocity and stewardship from the subsistence cosmology I was raised within.
 In my scholarship, teaching, and research, I intentionally employ Indigenous epistemologies, ontologies, pedagogies, and methodologies to interrupt limiting spaces of knowledge production towards Indigenizing research with, by, and for Alaska Native and Indigenous Peoples.